cosmos/cosmos/WHITEPAPER.md

 proof-of-stake cryptocurrencies (see [Related Work](#related-work)).
-However, since validator sets must be able to change, over a long range of time the original validators may all become unbonded, and hence would be free to create a new chain, from the genesis block, incurring no cost as they no longer have deposits locked up.
-This attack came to be known as the Long Range Attack (LRA) in contrast to a Short Range Attack, where validators who are currently bonded cause a fork and are hence punishable (assuming a fork-accountable BFT algorithm like Tendermint consensus).
+However, since validator sets must be able to change, over a long range of time the original validators may all become unbonded, and hence would be free to create a new chain from the genesis block, incurring no cost as they no longer have deposits locked up.
+This attack came to be known as the Long Range Attack (LRA), in contrast to a Short Range Attack, where validators who are currently bonded cause a fork and are hence punishable (assuming a fork-accountable BFT algorithm like Tendermint consensus).
 Long Range Attacks are often thought to be a